kensipe/mesoshub/README.md

 ## Getting Started

+### Prerequisites
+Ruby 2.1.2.
+Please see the section below if you need help getting this set up.

 ### Running mesoshub

 Run mesoshub with marathon url and zookeeper hosts
 Usage:

       shell> bin/mesoshub --marathon http://vpc0-mesos-master01.otsql.opentable.com:8080 --zookeeper vpc0-mesos-master01.otsql.opentable.com:2181,vpc0-mesos-master02.otsql.opentable.com:2181,vpc0-mesos-master03.otsql.opentable.com:2181

+### Setting up Ruby
+If you use [rbenv](http://rbenv.org/), then update that, and [ruby-build](https://github.com/sstephenson/ruby-build) to their latest versions.
+With [homebrew](http://brew.sh/) that would be:

+    shell> brew update && brew install rbenv && brew install ruby-build --OR, if they're already installed--
+    shell> brew update && brew upgrade rbenv && brew upgrade ruby-build

+Then, to install Ruby 2.1.2:

+    shell> rbenv install 2.1.2

+Then, to install dependencies:

+    shell> gem install bundler
+    shell> cd mesoshub
+    shell> bundle install
+    shell> rbenv rehash

+Now you can run mesoshub using the instructions above.

 #### Contributing to mesoshub